C. David Allis, Ph.D. (1951-2023)

 Chromatin is the physiological template of the human genome.
-The histone proteins within chromatin, their posttranslational modifications, and the enzyme systems responsible for generating them are highly conserved through evolution.
-Meanwhile, nature has evolved sophisticated mechanisms to alter chromatin, and as a result, to regulate gene expression and other biological processes.
+Nature has evolved sophisticated mechanisms to alter it and thereby regulate gene expression and other biological processes.

 One such mechanism involves the addition or loss of chemical groups.
 The Allis lab is investigating how covalent histone modifications regulate biological processes in a variety of unicellular and multicellular eukaryotic models.
-Through enzymatic processes such as acetylation, methylation, phosphorylation, and ubiquitylation, histones are believed to function like master on/off switches that determine whether particular genes are active or inactive.
-Insights into the mechanisms that turn particular genes on or off could lead to better treatments.
+Through enzymatic processes such as acetylation, methylation, phosphorylation, and ubiquitylation, histones are believed to function like master on-off switches that determine whether particular genes are active or inactive.
+Disease links, notably cancer, are often linked to alterations in epigenetic regulators, and insights into the mechanisms that turn particular genes on or off could lead to better treatments.

-The fact that histone proteins are often subject to frequent, high-density posttranslational modifications (PTMs) has led members of the Allis lab to hypothesize that PTMs are found in strategic locations along the histone tail as a way for the cell to deal, reversibly, with gene silencing or activation.
-The lab has been a front-runner in deciphering elaborate cross-talk relationships in the same histone tails (cis) or across distinct histone (trans) tails.
+Because histone proteins are often subject to frequent, high-density posttranslational modifications (PTMs), the Allis lab hypothesizes that PTMs are found in strategic locations along the histone tail, allowing the cell to reversibly deal with gene silencing or activation.
+The lab has been a front-runner in deciphering elaborate crosstalk relationships within the same histone tails (cis) or across distinct histone tails (trans).
 These combinatorial changes appear to govern chromatin function in a variety of processes, and have been termed the “histone or epigenetic code,” a widely cited and influential hypothesis.

 Allis is a faculty member in the David Rockefeller Graduate Program, the Tri-Institutional M.D.-Ph.D.
 Program, and the Tri-Institutional Ph.D.
 Program in Chemical Biology.